F-1 Regulations and Requirements

 Audit Courses: Audit course units are not applicable to the full-time enrollment total.

-F-1/J-1 students should not drop below full-time enrollment until they have received authorization from the CIP.
-Students who drop below full-time enrollment without the proper authorization from the CIP will be considered out of status.
+F-1/J-1 students should not drop below full-time enrollment until they have received authorization from the GEO.
+Students who drop below full-time enrollment without the proper authorization from the GEO will be considered out of status.

 Students may request an RCL due to academic difficulty only once per degree level.
 Academic difficulty could be due to the following reasons: